 On May 30, 2021, Dehghan said prosecutors had confirmed they had concluded their investigation and that Brière would indeed be tried for espionage and spreading "propaganda against the system."
+Iran can impose the death penalty for espionage, while the propaganda charge is punishable by three months to one year in prison.
 Two other charges, propagating "corruption on earth" and consuming alcohol, had been dismissed following the investigation.